umairmustafa1/proclient/README.md

 * User can go to the reservation website of the agent upon clicking the result.

 # Notes #
-Currently wait time for pooling API is set to 2 seconds for a request.
+Currently wait time for pooling the API is set to 2 seconds for a request.
 Sometimes it can take longer than 2 seconds, in those cases please press find again to get the output.